Xtrendence/X-Chat/README.md

 # X:/Chat

+## Cryptographic algorithms and functions used in this project haven't been fully reviewed, so don't use this for any seriously sensitive data.
+This was also my first Node.js project, so at the time I was winging it.
+As a result, the application might have bugs or security issues.

 X:/Chat is a web application that uses HTML, CSS, and JavaScript on the front-end, and Node.js on the back-end.
 It allows users to communicate with one another in a secure manner (although I'm new to Node.js, and cannot guarantee said security).

 JavaScript and local storage are absolutely **mandatory** for the web app to function.
 Local storage is used to store public keys, private keys, settings, and a whole lot more.